jasonleinart/blog-site/_posts/2025-08-01-multi-agent-ai-systems-landscape.md

 Multi-agent AI systems are gaining prominence as a way to tackle complex tasks by orchestrating multiple specialized AI “agents” working together.
 This report provides a comprehensive overview of the state of multi-agent systems, including their architectures, required skills and tools, infrastructure gaps, communication protocols, real-world applications, leading platforms, and opportunities for innovators in this domain.

+## Table of Contents
+1. this list will be replaced by the table of contents {:toc .large-only}

 ## **Technical Architecture of Multi-Agent Systems**

 **Core Components and Design Patterns:** A multi-agent system is composed of multiple autonomous agents (often powered by LLMs) that collaborate or coordinate to achieve a goal .
 Each agent typically has its own **prompt and role**, possibly its own model or tools, and an internal state or memory .
 A critical design decision is **how the agents are connected and orchestrated** .
 Two common architectural patterns are: